RodrigoKugler/CloudWalk_OIA_Proj_2.0-main/README.md

 | Merchant beta testing | 50 merchants | Beta program for feedback and validation | Existing merchant base for beta testing.
 No external recruitment needed. |

 **Resource Availability Assumptions (REQUIRE VALIDATION):**
-- ⚠️ Product/engineering teams have capacity for 60-day development sprint **[NEEDS VALIDATION]**
+- ⚠️ Marketing team has capacity for premium tier positioning campaign (2-3 FTE) **[NEEDS VALIDATION]**
-- ✅ Existing STRATUS and PIX infrastructure supports bundling without major changes **[CONFIRMED - uses existing systems]**
+- ✅ Existing STRATUS, PIX, Nitro D0, and analytics infrastructure support bundling without infrastructure changes **[CONFIRMED - uses existing systems]**
-- ⚠️ Marketing budget available for merchant conversion campaigns (R$ 750K-1.2M estimated) **[PRELIMINARY ESTIMATE - ACTUAL BUDGET MUST BE CONFIRMED]**
+- ⚠️ Marketing budget available for merchant conversion campaigns (R$ 400-600K estimated) **[PRELIMINARY ESTIMATE - ACTUAL BUDGET MUST BE CONFIRMED]**
+- ⚠️ Minor engineering/ML resources available for predictive analytics enhancement (1-2 part-time FTE) **[NEEDS VALIDATION]**
 - ⚠️ Legal review can be completed within 30-day research phase **[NEEDS VALIDATION]**

 **Budget Precision Disclaimer:** See "Budget Estimation Methodology and Limitations" section in Methodology for details on estimation approach and data limitations.

 **Timeline Risk Factors:**
-- If product team capacity constrained: Timeline extends to 90 days, or requires dedicated team allocation
+- If marketing team capacity constrained: Timeline extends to 90-120 days for positioning campaign
 - If legal compliance issues identified: May require 2-4 week delay for regulatory consultation
-- If beta testing reveals major issues: Launch may delay 30-60 days for refinements
+- If predictive analytics enhancement requires more development: Minor delay (1-2 weeks) as enhancement is non-critical
+- **Note:** This is primarily a marketing/positioning initiative, not product development—timeline is more flexible

 **REGULATORY AND COMPLIANCE ASSESSMENT:**